XanderStrike/caketop-theater/readme.md

 contributing
 ------------

 Please do!
 I'd love to see your pull requests.
 Check the issues if you'd like some ideas.
-If you've got a feeature idea, feel free to submit an issue.
+If you've got a feature idea, feel free to submit an issue.

 license and attribution
 -----------------------